gencay/vscode-chatgpt/README.md

 # ChatGPT as your copilot to level up your developer experience

-- 🤖 Zero-Config.
-Automatically logs you in and grabs the required tokens on your behalf.
+- 🤖 Zero-Config setup.
+Simply login to OpenAI as usual.
 - ➡️ Export all your conversation history at once in Markdown format.
 - 🔃 Option to clear and restart the conversation with ChatGPT.
 - 🍻 Optimized for dialogue!
 Have a conversation with ChatGPT with follow-ups.